CageCode/World-Food-Ecosystems/practical2/API.md

 # this is the file where we will list the commands needed for the analysis
 # using a hashtag = comments

-# first let's see in which directory R is working now, using the command getwd() - which stands for 'get working directory':
+# first let's see in which directory R is working now, using the command getwd()
+# This stands for 'get working directory':
 getwd()
 ```